SkafteNicki/dtu_mlops/s2_organisation_and_version_control/good_coding_practice.md

 The problem with documentation is that there is no right or wrong way to do it.
 You can end up doing:

 * Under documentation: You document information that is clearly visible from the code and not the complex parts that are actually hard to understand.

 * Over documentation: Writing too much documentation will have the opposite effect on most people than what you want: there is too much to read, so people will skip it.

-Here is a good rule of thump for inline comments
+Writing good documentation is a skill that takes time to train, so lets try to do it.

 !!! quote
     *Code tells you how; Comments tell you why.* <br> <br>